Thiago-Pena-Silverio/C-EXERCISES/README.md

 **sum-recursive.c:** Recursive function `soma()` that calculates the sum of all integers from 0 to N using recursion

-**sum-iterative.c:** Iterative version of the sum function using a `for` loop — computes the same result as `sum-recursive.c` for comparison
+**sum-iterative.c:** Iterative version of the sum function using a `for` loop, computes the same result as `sum-recursive.c` for comparison

 **circumference-pi-function.c:** Function `pi()` that returns 3.14 and is used to calculate the circumference with a fixed radius of 1.0

-**circumference-with-param.c:** Function `circunferencia(raio)` that receives the radius as a parameter and returns the calculated circumference — demonstrates functions with float parameters and return values
+**circumference-with-param.c:** Function `circunferencia(raio)` that receives the radius as a parameter and returns the calculated circumference, demonstrates functions with float parameters and return values

 **print-numbers-fixed.c:** Void function `num()` with no parameters that uses a `for` loop to print numbers up to 100